Everything You Need to Know About Day 16 of the World Cup

 France meet Argentina at the Kazan Arena in the first match of the knockout phase of the 2018 FIFA World Cup in Russia on Saturday.
 Later in the day, Group A winners Uruguay will take on Group B runners-up Portugal at the Fisht Stadium in Sochi.

-Argentina will be hoping to capitalise on their dramatic win over Nigeria to sneak into the last qualification spot in Group D. Meanwhile, key names in the France squad need to up their respective games after failing to impress, despite winning Group C.
+Argentina will be hoping to capitalise on their dramatic win over Nigeria to sneak into the last qualification spot in Group D. Meanwhile, key names in the France squad need to up their respective games after failing to impress despite winning Group C.

 By contrast, Uruguay were impressive during a 3-0 victory over Russia to seal Group A. La Celeste are defensively strong and have enviable cutting edge up top thanks to Luis Suarez and Edinson Cavani.